-Parameter Description Area ID A 32-bit number in the form of an IP address (xxx.xxx.xxx.xxx) that uniquely identifies the OSPF area in the OSPF domain. Туре This field can be toggled between Normal and Stub using the space bar.
-When it is toggled to Stub, additional fields appear - Stub Import Summary LSA, and Default Cost.
-Stub Import Summary LSA Displays whether or not the selected Area will allow Summary Link-State Advertisements (Summary LSAs) to be imported into the area from other areas.
+Parameter Description Area ID a ID A 32-bit number in the form of an IP address (xxx.xxx.xxx) that uniquely identif the OSPF area in the OSPF domain. Туре This field can be toggled between Normal and Stub using the space bar.
+When it toggled to Stub, additional fields appear - Stub Import Summary LSA, and Default Cos Stub Import Summary LSA Displays whether or not the selected Area will allow Summary Link-State Advertisements (Summary LSAs) to be imported into the area from other areas.
 Default Cost Displays the default cost for the route to the stub of between 0 and 65,535.
 The default is 0.